Starting Monday officials with the California Department of Food and Agricultures will hang a series of red "twist ties" coated with the

 Although the Peninsula has only been lightly affected by the infestation so far, county Agricultural Commissioner Gail Raabe says now is the time to make sure it stays that way.

-"If other countries see that we are not working to get rid of this, the whole county, the whole state, would be under a quarantine from here on
+"If other countries see that we are not working to get rid of this, the whole county, the whole state, would be under a quarantine from here on out."

 Raabe supports both the twist-tie method, a low-impact way to discourage the mating patterns of the moths without killing them, and the aerial spraying.
 The San Mateo County Department of Agriculture has been trapping the moths since last April, with five traps per square mile countywide.
 It also imposed a quarantine on 38 production nurseries, 29 cut-flower and vegetable growers and 22 retail nurseries after finding the moth pupae at several locations.
 The quarantine involves inspections every two weeks, according to Raabe.